 f) Data Subject.
 Means an identifiable natural person who can be identified, directly or indirectly, in particular by reference to Personal Data.

 g) Personal Data.
-Means any information such as a name, an identification number, location data, an online identifier or information pertaining to an individual’s physical, physiological, genetic, mental, economic, cultural or social identity relating to that natural person, that can be used to directly or indirectly identify a Data Subject.
+Means any information such as a name, an identification number, location data, an online identifier, or information pertaining to an individual’s physical, physiological, genetic, mental, economic, cultural, or social identity relating to that natural person, that can be used to directly or indirectly identify a Data Subject.

 h) Processing.
-Means any operation or set of operations which is performed on the Shared Personal Data, whether or not by automated means, and which includes the collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+Means any operation or set of operations which is performed on the Shared Personal Data, whether or not by automated means, and which includes the collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure, or destruction.
 Processing, Processes, Processed or other derivatives as used herein, will have the same meaning.

 i) Purpose(s).
 Has the meaning provided in Section 3 below.